 Redesigning policy and process for enhanced transparency and compliance with new laws

-In anticipation of the upcoming changes to whistleblower legislation in Australia, Norton Rose Fulbright experts have designed high-value packages to assist companies in updating their existing policy or in implementing a compliant policy and whistleblowing process.
+With Australian Whistleblowing Laws changing from 1 July 2019, we have designed high-value packages to assist companies in updating their existing policy, or in implementing a compliant policy and whistleblowing process.

-To know more about our packages, inclusions, service and technology, request a copy of our brochure.
+To know more about our packages, inclusions, service and technology, download a copy of our brochure or contact a member of our team listed below.